maoberlehner/markus-oberlehner-net/content/blog/form-fields-two-way-data-binding-and-vuex.md

 Error: [vuex] Do not mutate vuex store state outside mutation handlers.
 ```

-Because we've initialized the Vuex store in strict mode (which you should definitely do in your development environment), we get an error message telling us that it is not allowed to mutate the Vuex store outside of a mutation handler.
+Because we've initialized the Vuex store in strict mode (which you should definitely do in your development environment), we get an error message telling us that **it is not allowed to mutate the Vuex store outside of a mutation handler**.

 ### Correct ways of handling form data with Vuex